May 2026 Case Update

 Group Costs Order

-In determining the carriage contest, Justice Osborne also made orders dated 8 August 2025 approving a group costs order (GCO).
-A GCO is an order of the Court in which the legal costs payable to the law practice representing the lead plaintiff and the group members are calculated as a percentage of the amount of any award or settlement.
+As part of the Carriage Decision, Justice Osborne also made a group costs order (GCO).
+A GCO is an order of the Court in which the legal costs payable to the law practice representing the lead plaintiff and the group members are calculated as a percentage of the amount of any award or settlement that is approved by the Court.
+As part of the GCO, the law firm is liable to pay any costs payable to the defendant in the proceeding and to give any security for costs in the proceeding that the Court may order.

 For each dollar of any award of settlement that is recovered | The applicable percentage (including GST) is: |